Skip to content

 • Due week of 9/15, three days after lab section @ 11:59pm via Canvas

 This handout assumes that you have read and understand the course tutorials and that you have attended the discussion sections.
-You should have already cloned your individual remote repository, so use git pull to ensure you have any recent updates before working on your lab assignment.
+This handout assumed you have successfully completed Part A. You should have already cloned your individual remote repository, so use git pull to ensure you have any recent updates before working on your lab assignment.

 % cd ${HOME}/ece2300/netid